calamari99/dsci-310-group-12-dreamteam/README.md

 4a.
 Copy and paste a URL that was populated in step 3 starting with:
 - `http://127.0.0.1:8888/lab?token=<token>`

 5. Open jupyter notebook in notebooks folder and run all cells.

+---

+Generate Report

-6. To generate report in html file move to home repository folder and run:
+1. To generate report in html file move to home repository folder and run:
 - `make`
 - Note: the generated html file `notebook.html` will be populated in the notebooks/render folder

-7. To remove all outputs (vars/data/results) move to home repository folder and run:
+2. To remove all outputs (vars/data/results) move to home repository folder and run:
 - `make clean`